1. What are reports?

 Open Reports > Add content to edit the report content.
 In Step 1 select Heading as element type.
 Switch to Step 2 with Continue.
 Optionally, specify a hierarchy level for the heading.
 Enter the heading at The text.

 Click Save to return to the overview.
-However, the new heading is now below the graphics in the order.
-Therefore, click the corresponding in the list of content items and move the heading to the desired position in the list.
+However, the new heading will now be positioned below the graphics in the list.
+So, in the list of content items, use the icon to drag the heading to the desired position in the list.

 Tip: In the preview, you may see red lines and error messages instead of real data — because in these places the report in the editor lacks context, here, for example, the specification of a host that would only be revealed by calling the report from an appropriate view.
-If you want to see a usable preview, simply filter for a specific host in the report settings in the Context / Search Filters area in the meantime, this makes designing much easier.
+If you want to see a usable preview, simply filter for a specific host in the report settings in the Context / Search Filters area in the meantime.
+This makes designing the report much easier.

-To structure the report, there are complementary design elements: Horizontal line, image, page frame and a single line of text.
-You can display these building blocks on all or specific pages of your report.
+There are complementary design elements available for structuring the appearance of the report, such as horizontal line, image, page frame and a single line of text.
+You can display these building blocks on all or specific pages in your report.

 For the example report, insert a frame around the report.
 Again, the definition is done step by step, each continued by clicking .
 Start with Reports > Add page element.